This delicious and unique Coca Cola Barbecue Sauce has a sweet and tangy flavor that will elevate your grilled and

-This Coca Cola Barbecue Sauce has a delicious deep richness, perfect for grilled or smoked chicken and smoked pork ribs.
+This Coca Cola Barbecue Sauce has deep rich flavor that is perfect for grilled or smoked chicken and smoked pork ribs.
 What’s even better?
-You can serve this sauce on the side, use it in a BBQ-inspired sloppy joe’s or thin it out, and slather it onto pork belly.
+You can serve this sauce on the side, use it in sloppy joe’s or thin it out, and slather it onto pork belly.
 The possibilities are endless.

 Making your own BBQ sauce is not hard.
 It just requires a few ingredients and a little time.
 My advice is to make this sauce 4-12 hours before you intend to use it.
 That will allow the flavors to balance out.
-If you’d like the sauce to have a silky finish, add a pat of butter right before removing the sauce from the burner.
+If you’d like silky sauce, add a pat of butter right before removing the sauce from the burner.

 Ingredients for Coca Cola Barbecue Sauce: